AlfrescoLabs/chef-alfresco/README.md

 #### haproxy

-The haproxy component listens on port 80 and serves share UI on http://localhost/share
+HAproxy listens on port 80 and serves share UI on http://localhost/share

 You can add/modify haproxy configurations by checking attributes/haproxy.rb and override its values according to [haproxy community cookbook](https://github.com/hw-cookbooks/haproxy)